iutools/iutools/doc/test-plan.md

     are  displayed in SYLLABIC
 - Make sure that all the words that are mis-spelled are labeled as such and that the first suggested spelling is the right one
-- Click on a mis-spelled word and choose an alternate spelling
+- Click on a mis-spelled word and CHOOSE an alternate spelling
   - Make sure that the chosen spelling is now displayed
+- Click on a mis-spelled word and TYPE an alternate spelling
+  - Make sure that the typed spelling is now displayed

 Spell check LATIN -- Happy Path
 - Enter some text in LATIN, some of which are badly spelled, others not.